 The statute also requires that the defendant have intended to engage in sexual contact with the minor in question or to induce the minor to either allow the defendant to touch an intimate body part of the minor, or to encourage the minor to touch an intimate body part of the defendant.

-In other words, Section 288.2 is directed at criminalizing the inducement of minors to engage in sexual conduct with adults via sending harmful material to those minors.
+In other words, Section 288.2 is directed at criminalizing the inducement of minors to engage in sexual conduct with adults via sending harmful material to those minors and often called sexting.

 Our California criminal defense attorneys provide an overview of Penal Code 288.2 below to help readers understand all aspects of this sex crime.